Article 9 min

 After that, you need to determine what a normal and expected activity for that prospective account holder is.
 These determinations might be based on a customer classification system that you have put in place or on the type of account.
 With clearly defined policies, a risk-based approach makes it easier for staff to implement analysis and compliance staff to report to regulators, if necessary.

-Enhanced Due Diligence KYC factors
+Enhanced Due Diligence KYC Factors

 In a guest post by Michael Volkov regarding KYC due diligence best practices, he notes that factors to consider if a potential account requires EDD include: